abs-tudelft/tydi/book/src/specification/logical.md

 > While physical streams can be reversed in order to transfer metadata in the
 > sink to source direction, logical streams fundamentally describe dataflow in
 > the source to sink direction.
 Therefore, if data needs to flow in the
-> opposite direction as well, you should use a second logical stream.
+> opposite direction as well, you should use a second logical stream, and if
+> you need to use any form of handshaking outside of Tydi's streams, you should
+> use another mechanism to describe those signals.
 >
 > The reasoning behind this design choice is mostly practical in nature.
 > Firstly, with the way the logical stream type is currently defined,